daydreamercodes/Eye-Reminder/README.md

 2. Put the app.asar file into `electron/Electron.app/Contents/Resources/`.
 3. Execute Electron.app to start the app.

 See [Electron docs](https://www.electronjs.org/docs/tutorial/application-distribution) for more information.
-## Known Bugs
-1. Options doesn't work when app is packaged.
-This bug will be fixed.